ronaldvandenbroek/poc-gherkin-testcafe/README.md

   NOTE: It is currently not possible to display the step data in the allure report.
   To implement this the `testcafe-reporter-allure` will have to be extended.

+  ### Mutiple-cucumber-html-reporter
+  A second option for a reporter, in combination with Gherkin, is the [Mutiple-cucumber-html-reporter](https://github.com/wswebcreation/multiple-cucumber-html-reporter) that can be used together with the [testcafe-reporter-cucumber-json](https://github.com/hdorgeval/testcafe-reporter-cucumber-json) to generate visual reports.

+  Install the integration and reporter:

+  `npm install Mutiple-cucumber-html-reporter testcafe-reporter-cucumber-json`

+  To generate the results add the following to the test command:

+  `--reporter cucumber-json:reports/report.json --reporter-app-name='poc-gherkin-testcafe' --reporter-app-version='0.0.1'`

+  To visualise the results in a report run the following command in the root of the project:

+  `node report-generator.js`

+  NOTE: It is currently not possible to run the reporter via the runner.js, it has to be run via the commandline.